 A thoughtful approach to packaging your products can make an impression on your customers which can lead to repeat business.
 However, fancy labels and packaging can really put a dent in your profit margins, so it can take a bit of ingenuity to find quality ways of presenting your products that can also be cost effective - here are a couple of ideas to get you started:

-Washi tape: this is japanese paper tape that comes in a huge variety of colours and patterns and is a really clever way of making otherwise plain packaging look amazing on a budget.
+This popular japanese paper tape comes in a huge variety of colours and patterns and is a really clever way of making otherwise plain packaging look amazing on a budget.

-Recycled packaging (particularly natural / brown coloured like Kraft paper), is great for showcasing eco-friendly products like soaps and beauty products.
+In particular, natural / brown coloured Kraft paper is great for showcasing eco-friendly products like soaps and beauty products.
 Using this style of packaging with colourful products can be really spectacular as it makes the colors pop and lets the product take centre stage.
 Team this style with a custom stamp print and garden twine for a really great handmade-chic look.

-Offcuts of your crafting materials can also be a source of cheap packaging materials: if you make fabric items, utilising some of your remnant fabric for bags or wrap can be a really interesting way of packaging your items.
+Be smart with your scraps as they can also be a source of cheap packaging materials: if you make fabric items, utilising some of your remnant fabric for bags or wrap can be a really interesting way of packaging your items.
 For inspiration, the japanese Furoshiki method is worth looking into: this was a technique used by japanese merchants to wrap their wares using cloth.
 Just be wary of your additional labor time here, if you spend too long on making packaging then it may wipe out any savings made on materials.

 Overall, the key is to make sure that your packaging feels thoughtful and shows your attention to detail.
 A couple of quick tips: